 RENAME OBJECT FactInternetSales TO FactInternetSales_old; RENAME OBJECT FactInternetSales_new TO FactInternetSales; DROP TABLE FactInternetSales_old;

-CTAS can also be used to work around a number of the unsupported features listed below.
-This can often prove to be a win/win situation as not only will your code be compliant but it will often execute faster on SQL Data Warehouse.
-This is as a result of its fully parallelized design.
-Scenarios that can be worked around with CTAS include:
+You can also use CTAS to work around a number of the unsupported features listed below.
+This method can often prove helpful, because not only will your code be compliant, but it will often run faster on SQL Data Warehouse.
+This performance is a result of its fully parallelized design.
+Scenarios include:

 - ANSI JOINS on UPDATEs

 Try to think "CTAS first."
 Solving a problem by using CTAS is generally a good approach, even if you're writing more data as a result.

 ANSI join replacement for update statements

 You might find that you have a complex update.
 The update joins more than two tables together by using ANSI join syntax to perform the UPDATE or DELETE.

 CREATE TABLE [dbo].[AnnualCategorySales] ( [EnglishProductCategoryName] NVARCHAR(50) NOT NULL , [CalendarYear] SMALLINT NOT NULL , [TotalSalesAmount] MONEY NOT NULL ) WITH ( DISTRIBUTION = ROUND_ROBIN ) ;

 The original query might have looked something like this example: